SCOREC/meshFields/README.md

 ## build meshFields

-The following assumes that the environment is already setup (see above) and the `root` directory is the same directory used to build the dependencies.
+The following assumes that the environment is already setup (see above, either CPU or GPU) and the `root` directory is the same directory used to build the dependencies.

 ```
 cd $root
 git clone git@github.com:SCOREC/meshFields
-cmake -S meshFields -B build-meshFields-cuda
+cmake -S meshFields -B build-meshFields-[CPU|GPU]
-cmake --build build-meshFields-cuda
+cmake --build build-meshFields-[CPU|GPU]
 ```

 ## rebuild meshFields